Merchant Shipping (Homosexual Conduct) Act 2017

-Timetable
+Background

+The Sexual Offences Act 1967 did not apply to the merchant navy.

+Passage

+It was introduced to Parliament as a private members bill by John Glen and Baroness Scott of Bybook.

+During the passage of the legislation, the Conservative MP, Christopher Chope suggested that the repeal should be retrospective which would have quashed convictions.

 Through the Commons

 The Bill had its first reading in the House of Commons on 29 June 2016 and its second reading on 20 January 2017.
 The committee stage started on 8 February and the committee reported on 24 March.
 The Bill passed its third reading the same day with no amendments.

 Through the Lords and royal assent

 The Bill had its first reading on 27 March 2017 and its second reading on 6 April.
 The order of commitment was discharged and so the Bill had no committee stage in the Lords.
 The Bill passed its third reading on 27 of April and gained royal assent the same day.

-Amendments

-As of June 2019, there have been no amendments to the Act.